 - Instructional Coordinator

 The kind of job growth you can expect as an employee who holds a Doctorate in Curriculum and Instruction will vary depending on the job you hold.
-The BLS reports that in the next decade, the field of instructional coordinators will have a growth rate of 6% which is slightly higher than average, while principals will experience a growth rate of eight percent.
+The BLS reports that over the next decade, the field of instructional coordinators will have a growth rate of 6% which is slightly higher than average, while principals will experience a growth rate of 4%, which is slightly less.

 You may also want to consider what kind of job advancement there is in your field.
 Again, that will vary depending on the type of job you hold.
 For principals, or other school-level administrators, you can work towards becoming a superintendent, or a district-level administrator.